openstack/manila/doc/source/devref/pool-aware-manila-scheduler.rst

 Pool
-    A logical concept to describe a set of storage resources that can be used to serve core Manila requests, e.g. shares/snapshots.
-This notion is almost identical to Manila Share Backend, for it has similar attributes (capacity, capability).
+    A logical concept to describe a set of storage resources that can be used to serve core manila requests, e.g. shares/snapshots.
+This notion is almost identical to manila Share Backend, for it has similar attributes (capacity, capability).
 The difference is that a Pool may not exist on its own; it must reside in a Share Backend.
-One Share Backend can have multiple Pools but Pools do not have sub-Pools (meaning even if they have them, sub-Pools do not get to exposed to Manila, yet).
+One Share Backend can have multiple Pools but Pools do not have sub-Pools (meaning even if they have them, sub-Pools do not get to exposed to manila, yet).
 Each Pool has a unique name in the Share Backend namespace, which means a Share Backend cannot have two pools using same name.